 TimeMachineEditor starts backups in Time Machine when it is most appropriate, the whole backup process is still handled by Time Machine.
 TimeMachineEditor does not make changes to your system, it simply runs as an alternative scheduler to start your backups.
 Therefore it is safe and easy to use.

-Yes.
-Doing this disables the default one-hour scheduler which is what you want since you will now be using TimeMachineEditor to schedule the backups.
+Yes, doing this disables the default one-hour scheduler which is what you want since you will now be using TimeMachineEditor to schedule the backups.
+In recent versions of macOS, you need to click "Options…" then set the backup frequency to "Manually".

 This has become unreliable with recent versions of macOS.
 Best is to try and see if it works.
 If it doesn't, it is recommended to schedule wakes at appropriate times.